Associate Professor Scott Ickes

 Students who complete an Applied Health Science major are granted a Bachelor of Science degree unless they request a Bachelor of Arts degree.

 AHS 271.
-Research Methods and Statistics.
-This course is the study and application of research methods, statistics, and human performance assessment within the applied health sciences.
-Course objectives include: to describe the purposes of research and how they relate to one’s role as a producer and consumer of research; to properly perform the process of research writing as it relates to the applied health sciences; to develop an understanding and application for statistical concepts and methods; and appropriately select and adequately perform valid and reliable measures of human health and performance.
+Research Methods.
+This course is a study and application of research methods and statistics within the applied health sciences.
+Course objectives include: describe the purposes of research and how they relate to one’s role as a producer and consumer of research; properly perform the process of research writing as it relates to the applied health sciences; develop an understanding and application for statistical concepts; and appropriately select and adequately perform valid and reliable measures to evaluate research findings.
+(2)

 AHS 273.
-Lifestyle Management.
+Behavioral Medicine.
 This course examines the evolution and development of many of the “best practices” used by allied health professionals to positively change health behavior.
 Specific attention will be given to how groups and systems either enhance or inhibit the behavioral change process.
 Students are expected to not only master academic content but to experientially participate in laboratory assignments that apply theoretical principles.
 (2)

 AHS 351.
 Human Anatomy.
 This course covers the basic concepts of human anatomy, with emphasis on both the gross and cellular characteristics of each system.
 It includes discussion on how structure affects function while examining different clinical scenarios.
 Laboratory sessions will include human cadaver and specimen dissection, along with histological slides to reinforce concepts discussed in lectures.
 This course is intended to serve students interested in the health professions.
 Prerequisite: BIOL 241 or department permission. $150 lab fee.

 AHS 361.
 Integrative Human Physiology.
 This course presents the integrative physiology of the respiratory, cardiovascular, muscular, nervous, renal, digestive, endocrine, immune, and reproductive systems.
 Cellular and metabolic regulation will be integrated into organ/systems regulation.
 Normal and disease conditions (e.g., heart disease, diabetes) will be used as illustrations.
 The information in this course will be integrated into specific upper division courses and is directly applicable to those in the health sciences.
-Prerequisites: CHEM 221/ 222 or CHEM 236/ 237, BIOL 241 and AHS 351 or department permission. $50 lab fee.
+Pre or Corequisite: CHEM 231 or CHEM 232; Prerequisites: BIOL 241 and AHS 351 or department permission. $75 lab fee.

 AHS 362.
 Orthopedic and Athletic Injury.
 A study of the mechanism, treatment, rehabilitation, and prevention of musculoskeletal injury.
 The course begins with the study of the injury process from a physiological and biomechanical perspective.
 The course then progresses into the study of specific injuries to the various areas of the body.
 The course concludes with the study of various treatment modalities utilized in the health care arena.
 Departmental adjunct faculty and health professionals from the community serve to expand the course content within their area of expertise.
 Prerequisites or corequisites: AHS 351, 361 or department permission. $10 course fee.
 (2)

 AHS 368.
 Concepts in Nutrition.
 This course includes the theory and techniques of nutrition, dieting, and proper weight control.
 Digestion and absorption of foodstuffs will be presented at the biochemical and applied physiological levels.
 Experimentally based research projects and case studies will be accomplished in small groups.
-Prerequisites: AHS 271, 351, 361 or department permission.
+Pre/Corequisite: ; prerequisites: AHS 271, 351, or department permission.

 AHS 371.
 Clinical Kinesiology.
 This course will study the biomechanical forces involved in human movement.
 Applications will include the study of normal human movement, abnormal/pathological movement (e.g. abnormal gait analysis, rehabilitation aspects of movement), as well as sport and exercise biomechanics.
 Attention will be given to both the quantitative and qualitative analysis of movement.
 Prerequisites: AHS 271, 351, 361, and 452.